mporan/list-control/README.md

 1. To display pre-selected items on page load set plug-in page item's value using source/default value/pre-processing.
 Avoid using "Current List Entry" on list definition.
 2. Some template/plug-in option combinations may be incompatible.
 3. For region template use "Standard".
 "Blank with Attributes" template is not supported.
+4. "Plus Circle Checked" icon may not be displayed on older APEX versions.
+To solve this issue edit JavaScript file and replace "fa-plus-circle-o" with "fa-plus-circle".

 ## Plug-In Settings